-On November 3rd, 2020 over 70 percent of King County voters approved Proposition 1 authorizing the County to sell \$1.74 billion in bonds to fund facility and infrastructure improvements at Harborview Medical Center.
-Since its passage, the staff team has worked diligently to establish the necessary organization and management structures needed to implement this complex capital program; one of the largest in King County's history.
-Because of the size and complexity of the bond funded facility improvements, it's critical to establish a strong organization to support the many phases of the bond program.
-Assembling the foundational elements of the bond program is expected to take 18-24 months.
-This report provides a status update on bond program planning for the period of July-December 2021 and outlines the work ahead.
-The next report is due June 30, 2022.
+On November 3, 2020, over 75 percent of King County voters approved Proposition 1 authorizing the County to sell \$1.74 billion in bonds to fund facility and infrastructure improvements at Harborview Medical Center.
+Since its approval, the King County staff team has worked diligently to establish the necessary organization and management structures needed to implement this complex capital program, one of the largest in King County's history.

+Because of the size and complexity of the bond funded facility improvements, it is critical to establish and maintain a strong foundational organization to support the many phases of the bond program.
+Assembling the foundational elements of the bond program was expected to take 18-24 months.
+After 16 months, the project has accomplished many of the start-up goals and has begun work on phasing and sequencing plans for the bond program.
+This report provides a status update on bond program planning for the period of January-June 2022 and outlines the work ahead.
+The next report is due December 30, 2022.

 Harborview Medical Center is owned by King County, governed by the Harborview Board of Trustees, and managed under contract by the University of Washington.
 Harborview Medical Center has a unique mission statement that identifies and prioritizes services to the most vulnerable residents of King County.
 It is the only Level I Adult and Pediatric Trauma Center in Washington.
-It provides centers of emphasis and specialized comprehensive emergency services to a broad range of patients and throughout the region.
+It provides centers of emphasis and specialized comprehensive emergency services to a broad range of patients throughout the region.
 The medical center is also the disaster preparedness and disaster control location for Seattle and King County.

-For nearly 100 years Harborview provided medical services from its location atop Seattle's First Hill.
+For nearly 100 years, Harborview provided medical services from its location atop Seattle's First Hill.
 It is distinctive in its consistent provision of care to King County residents regardless of their race, religion, ethnic origins, or ability to pay.
-As stewards of the campus facilities, King County regularly provides facility improvements and expansions through voter-approved financing, generally occurring every 15-20 years.
-The original center tower was constructed with bonds in 1930 and through the ensuing years, the voters continue to entrust King County with funding approvals on behalf of Harborview.
+As the steward of the campus facilities, King County regularly provides facility improvements and expansions through voter-approved financing, generally occurring every 15-20 years.
+The original center tower was constructed with bonds in 1930, and through the ensuing years, the voters continue to entrust King County with funding approvals on behalf of Harborview.

 Over the past several years, King County and Harborview engaged in a strategic needs analysis to determine the facilities necessary to meet increasing demands from a growing population, as well as supporting best practices in hospital operations, medicine, and technology.
 King County Council Motion 15183 called for the establishment of a planning group to identify hospital and community needs and make recommendations regarding a capital program.
-The resulting Harborview Leadership Group (HLG) was comprised of representatives from Harborview administration, the Board of Trustees, the University of Washington, labor partners, the First Hill Improvement Association, the mission population, the King County Council, and the Executive Office.
+The resulting Harborview Leadership Group (HLG) was comprised of representatives from the Harborview administration, the Board of Trustees, the University of Washington, labor partners, the First Hill Improvement Association, the mission population, the King County Council, and the King County Executive Office.
 The HLG provided a report making recommendations for health and safety improvements at Harborview Medical Center.
-The recommendations included building a new in-patient tower to increase critical care capacity and meet modern infection control standards as well as constructing new dedicated behavioral health facility to provide for the expansion of behavioral health services.
+The recommendations included building a new in-patient tower to increase critical care capacity and meet modern infection control standards, as well as constructing a new dedicated behavioral health facility to provide for the expansion of behavioral health services.

 Since approval of the \$1.74 million bond funding, the Facilities Management Division has focused on establishing the structures and processes required to effectively implement the bond program.
 Foundational to that work has been identifying essential milestones for the first 24 months, informed by feedback from the work group and key stakeholders.
-Highlighted achievements since the June 2021 report include:
+Highlighted achievements since the December 2021 report include: